artl93/visualstudio-docs/docs/install/install-visual-studio.md

   > [!IMPORTANT]
   > While Visual Studio 2017 RC in general is supported for use in a production environment, those workloads and components that are marked "Preview" in the installation UI are not supported for use in a production environment.
+## Changing the installer Language
+By default, the installer program tries to match the language of the operating system when run for the first time.
+The installer will remember this setting.
+The setting can later be chagned by running the installer from the command line.
+For example, the user can force the installer to run in Englishby running **vs_installer.exe --locale en-US"**.
+This setting will then be remembered when the installer is run the next time.
+The installer supports the following language tokens: zh-CN, zh-TW, cs-CZ, en-US, fr-FR, de-DE, it-IT, ja-JP, ko-KR, pl-PL, pt-BR, ru-RU, es-ES, and tr-TR.

 ## See Also
 * [Modify Visual Studio 2017 RC](modify-visual-studio.md)